ko1/rubyhackchallenge/EN/2_mri_structure.md

 ## Assumptions

-The following commands are based the knowledge of Linux, Mac OSX and so on.
-We don't show details about Windows.
-Please refer other documents.
+The following commands assume an Unix-like environment, such as Linux, Mac OSX, etc. If you're using a Windows environments, you will need to refer to other resources.

-We assume the following directory structures:
+We assume the use of the following directory structure:

 * `workdir/`
-  * `ruby/` <- git clone'd directory
+  * `ruby/` <- git cloned directory
-  * `build/` <- build directory (compiled `*.o` are stored there)
+  * `build/` <- build directory (`*.o` files and other compilation artifacts are stored here)
   * `install/` <- install directory (`workdir/install/bin/ruby` is the installed binary)

-We need the following commands:

-git, ruby, autoconf, bison, gcc (or clang, etc）, make are required.
+The commands `git`, `ruby`, `autoconf`, `bison`, `gcc` (or `clang`, etc), and `make` are required.
-If you have depending other libraries (such as zlib, openssl and so on), extension libraries will be built successfully.
+Standard Ruby extensions (such as zlib, openssl, etc.) will be built if the libraries they depend on are available.

-If you can use `apt-get` (or `apt`), then you can get all dependencies:
+If you use `apt-get` (or `apt`) for package management in your environment, then you can get all dependencies with the following command:

 ```
 $ sudo apt-get install git ruby autoconf bison gcc make zlib1g-dev libffi-dev libreadline-dev libgdbm-dev libssl-dev